anubhavde/symmetrical-goggles/README.md

 * `requirements.txt` -- The `pip3` packages used by your inference code. **Note that dependencies specified by `environment.yml` take precedence over `requirements.txt`.** As you add new pip3 packages to your inference procedure either manually add them to `requirements.txt` or if your software runtime is simple, perform:
     ```
     # Put ALL of the current pip3 packages on your system in the submission
-    pip3 freeze > requirements.txt
+    pip3 freeze >> requirements.txt
     ```

 * `apt.txt` -- The Debian packages (via aptitude) used by your inference code!

-These files are used to construct both the **local and AIcrowd docker containers** in which your code will run.
+These files are used to construct your **AIcrowd submission docker containers** in which your code will run.
+In case you are advanced user, you can check other methods to specify the runtime [here](https://discourse.aicrowd.com/t/how-to-specify-runtime-environment-for-your-submission/2274), which includes adding your own `Dockerfile` directly.

 ## What should my code structure be like ?